Rifdhan/image_data_regeneration_gan/README.md

 # Dejpeg GAN

 Chainer implementation of a GAN for recovery of data lost during JPEG compression.
+Also includes batch testing and statistics collection scripts, and a script to visualize this data in graphs and numbers.
 Adapted from superresolution model: https://github.com/Hi-king/superresolution_gan